model-checking/cbmc-training/docs/src/cbmc/overview/cbmc.md

 the first two iterations of the loop: each iteration does one assignment to `i` and one assignment to `vector`.

-The final two steps show the assignemnt `i=2` and the attempt to access `vector[i]` with `i==2` that caused the array bounds violation.
+The final two steps show the assignment `i=2` and the attempt to access `vector[i]` with `i==2` that caused the array bounds violation.